-Steadfast Preferred Income (SPI or the “Fund”) seeks to ensure that its investment portfolio is geographically diverse and backed by a broad range of high-quality real assets that are essential to the efficient functioning of modern day economies.
+Steadfast hosts a Preferred Income Fund (PIF or the “Fund”) on its platform.
+The third party asset manager seeks to ensure that its investment portfolio is geographically diverse and backed by a broad range of high-quality real assets that are essential to the efficient functioning of modern day economies.
 The Fund invests, on a leveraged basis, with a focus on the Preferred Stock or Preferred Equity in the capital stack of global real estate, utility and infrastructure companies.
-In making these investments SPIF makes use of the expertise and knowledge of its investment manager, Steadfast Asset Management.
-SPIF has adopted a long-term strategic approach to investing and focuses on identifying value.
+In making these investments PIF makes use of the expertise and knowledge of its investment manager.
+PIF has adopted a long-term strategic approach to investing and focuses on identifying value.

 What is a Preferred Stock?